rghosh8/capstone-1/README.md

 A Frequestist hypothesis testing methodology will be used.
 It entails following steps:

 * Asking a close-ended question where answers should be one of the two mutually exclusive statements.
+** Null: Covid-19 has no impact on stock performance ** Alternative: Covid-19 has impact on stock performance
-* Choose a level of significance (\alpha)
+* Choose an appropriate level of significance
+** \alpha = 0.05 (following a convention)

 ## Data